istio/test-infra/tools/prowgen/README.md

 ```

 In each sub-folder, a `.base.yaml` file can also be added which'll overlay the
-config fields in the `.base.yaml` file under the root folder.
-Please note for
+config fields in the root `.base.yaml`.
+Please note for now the overlay logic is
-now the overlay logic is not recursive, which means only the `.base.yaml` file
+not recursive, which means only the `.base.yaml` file in the current folder and
-in the current folder and the root folder will be overlaid, any other
+the root folder will be overlaid, any other `.base.yaml` files in folders
-`.base.yaml` files in folders between them will be ignored.
+between them will be ignored.

 ## Job Syntax

-Any number of yaml files can be added to configure the Prow jobs for each org/repo:branches.
+Any number of yaml files can be added to the root and subfolder(s) to configure
+the Prow jobs for each org/repo:branches.

-Before is an example, annotated job config
+Before is an example, annotated job config file:

 ```yaml
 # REQUIRED.
 Defines what org these jobs should run for